nicholaskajoh/ivy/README.md

 __NB:__ You can press the `s` key when the program is running to capture a screenshot.
 The images are saved in the [screenshots folder](/screenshots).

 ## How it works
 The vehicle counting system is made up of three main components: a detector, tracker and counter.
 The detector identifies vehicles in a given frame of video and returns a list of bounding boxes around the vehicles to the tracker.
 The tracker uses the bounding boxes to track the vehicles in subsequent frames.
-The detector is also used to update trackers periodically to ensure that they are still tracking the vehicles correctly.
-The counter draws a counting lines across the road.
-When a vehicle crosses the line, the vehicle count is incremented.
+The detector is also used to update the trackers periodically to ensure that they are still tracking the vehicles correctly.
+The counter counts vehicles when they leave the frame or makes use of a counting line drawn across a road.

 __PS:__ You can find out about how the vehicle counting system was built by checking out this article on my blog: https://alphacoder.xyz/vehicle-counting/.